 The group’s scope includes:

-- Recruitment and retention of faculty, students and staff
+- Recruitment, retention, and development of faculty, students and staff

 Juan Baena ’06, Office of Alumni Relations